InftyAI/llmaz/docs/examples/README.md

 ### Deploy Host Models

 Models could be loaded in prior to the hosts, especially those extremely big models, see [example](./hostpath/) to serve local models.

+### Envoy AI Gateway

+llmaz leverages envoy AI gateway as default API gateway, see how it works [here](../envoy-ai-gateway.md).